Ask Slashdot: Why Do So Many of You Think Carrying Cash Is 'Dangerous'?

 If I get robbed of a little cash but have my card, I could still withdraw some more.

 I don't keep cash and cards together.
-The common recommendation of what to do if you get robbed is to throw the money on the ground a
+The common recommendation of what to do if you get robbed is to throw the money on the ground and run.
+Then the robbers will go for the cash and not you.

+If all you have is a card, then the robbers will stomp on you until you give them your PIN number, and they will hold you down while another robber withdraws as much as he can from your account.

 I've heard from both sides (Score:2)